Spirited Living Mentoring Group

 You could try ‘Spirited Living’

-When I first came to my spiritual path over 30 years ago I was taught to balance meditation, contemplation and chanting with the practice of ‘seva’: selfless service.
+When I first came to my spiritual path nearly 40 years ago I was taught to balance meditation, contemplation and chanting with the practice of ‘seva’: selfless service.
 I learned that the secret of ‘seva’ is about aligning with higher purpose.
 Finding that alignment meant I could achieve things I never thought possible.

 I want you to have that too.

 The mentoring group I’ve created, ‘Spirited Living’, is designed to connect your spirituality with your vocation in the world.